skamalad/shikhsha_final/README.md

 *   Super admin access to your Google Workspace tenant
 *   Create a custom delegated administrator role with Admin API privileges for: Users > Read, Users > Reset Password and Groups > Read.
-*   Create an account to use with the custom delegated administrator role and to have access to the service account which will be created in the walkthrough.
-This account will "act" on behalf of the Shikhsha application to reset user passwords.
+*   Create an account to assign to the custom delegated administrator role.
+This account will effectively "operate" the application and service account which will be created during the walkthrough.
+This account will act on behalf of the Shikhsha application to reset user passwords.
 As this account will not use any Workspace applications, it has no need for a Workspace license and can have all Workspace apps and services disabled.
 *   Ability to create a new Google Cloud Platform project, or appropriate permissions to enable required APIs and services if using an existing project.
 *   GCP billing configured: whilst this proof-of-concept can be deployed in a manner to use services which all run on the free tier, billing is required as they are chargeable based on usage or configuration.
 *   _For the following, ensure you read Groups considerations below:_